SophiaBlog

 Sophia’s courses have been accepted for credit at hundreds of colleges and universities, thanks to our ACE recommendation.
 Yet Sophia’s courses are not accredited.

-So what is the difference between an ACE recommendation and accreditation, and how does this affect your ability to transfer credits from Sophia to your college or university?
+So, what is the difference between an ACE recommendation and accreditation, and how does this affect your ability to transfer courses from Sophia to your college or university?

 The Importance of ACE Recommended Courses

-The American Council on Education (“ACE”) is the major coordinating body for two- and four-year degree-granting colleges and universities in the United States.
-Courses and programs that receive an ACE recommendation have been evaluated by a team of subject matter experts and determined to provide a learning outcome at the collegiate level.
+ACE is the major coordinating body for two- and four-year degree-granting colleges and universities in the United States.
+Courses and programs that receive ACE recommendations have been evaluated by a team of subject matter experts and determined to provide learning outcomes at the collegiate level.
 After this review, ACE makes recommendations about the course subject, level of learning, and number of credit hours to help guide colleges and universities in their acceptance of transfer credits.

 ACE may recommend any number of courses and experiences for credit.
-This could include workforce training, military training, missionary work, and—of course—nontraditional learning online with groups like Sophia.
+This could include workforce training, military training, missionary work, and — of course — nontraditional learning online with sites like Sophia.

 Why Accreditation Matters